J.P. Crawford Player Props: Mariners vs. Red Sox

-J.P.
-Crawford -- with a slugging percentage of .553 in his past 10 games, including one home run -- will be in action for the Seattle Mariners versus the Boston Red Sox, with Nick Pivetta on the hill, on July 31 at 9:40 PM ET.
+On Tuesday, J.P.
+Crawford (.541 slugging percentage in past 10 games, including one home run) and the Seattle Mariners play the Boston Red Sox, whose starting pitcher will be Brayan Bello.
+First pitch is at 9:40 PM ET.

-He collected two extra-base hits in his previous game (2-for-3 with a double, a home run and an RBI) against the Diamondbacks.
+In his most recent game he had a one-hit showing (1-for-3) against the Red Sox.

 J.P.
 Crawford Game Info & Props vs. the Red Sox